 Ever have a vacation gone bad?

-Imagine (or maybe you don’t have to imagine this, because you’ve experienced it) going to vacation and have a great time in Beijng – and you get off the plane, check into your hotel, open your laptop or iPad to watch the YouTube video of your brother’s extreme ski trip that he said he was going to post – and it’s BLOCKED!
-The government has decided that it’s dangerous for you to watch your brother ski. ??!!
+Imagine (or maybe you don’t have to imagine this, because you’ve experienced it) going on vacation and having a great time in Beijing – and you get off the plane, check into your hotel, open your laptop or iPad to watch the YouTube video of your brother’s extreme ski trip that he said he was going to post – and it’s BLOCKED!
+The government has decided that it’s dangerous for you to watch your brother ski??!!

 There are a few options to consider, and I’ll outline the pros and cons for you – and then tell you what worked for me.